Husband Heart Dream

 Does that give me an excuse for being so

 dumb, neglectful, wanting to own everything, smacking

 own this death now?

 There is a secret line to this poem which

 la joie se produit par une petite compréhension entre cause et effet

 Poet and memoirist, Eleni Sikelianos is the author of a number of books, including The California Poem (2004), Body Clock (2008), The Loving Detail of the Living and the Dead (2013), Make Yourself Happy (2017) and What I Knew (2019).
 She has authored two hybrid memoirs, The Book of Jon (2004) and You Animal Machine (2014).
 She currently lives in Providence, Rhode Island.

 Read next: Poetry by Brandon Brown

-Back to the poetry section
+Back to issue no. two poetry section